rishikesh5/Algo-Trading-with-python/README.md

 Objective:
-Get the data from live API, Using python(Zerodha Documentation) Automated trade calls (buy,sell) whwn the given condition is satisfied
+Get the data from live API, Using python(Zerodha Documentation) Automated trade calls (buy,sell) when the given condition is satisfied

 BUY/SELL Condtion:
 Intraday Simple moving average strategy: